-Event Detection And Response Plan

-This practice defines what a security event is and how to detect and assign events for investigation, escalate them as needed and respond appropriately.
+Event Detection and Response Plan This practice defines what a security event is and how to detect and assign events for investigation, escalate them as needed and respond appropriately.
 It should also include a communications plan for sharing information appropriately and in a timely manner with stakeholders.

-Comprehensiveness Comprehensiveness Comprehensiveness Comprehensiveness Level 4 Level 1 (Minimum) Level 2 (Ad Hoc) Level 3 (Consistent) (Formalized) No mappings DM-2 (62443-4-1) Reviewing security- related issues DM-4 (62443-4-1) Addressing security- related issues No mappings No mappings
+Comprehensiveness Comprehensiveness Comprehensiveness Comprehensiveness Level 4 Level 1 (Minimum) Level 2 (Ad Hoc) Level 3 (Consistent) (Formalized) No mappings DM-2 (62443-4-1) No mappings No mappings Reviewing securityrelated issues DM-4 (62443-4-1) Addressing securityrelated issues